Aez35/miRScore/README.md

 # Output
 miRScore has six outputs:

 * `miRScore_Results.csv`: A csv file containing the results for all proposed miRNAs.
-Do NOT edit if submitting to miRBase.
 * `reads.csv`: A csv file containing read counts for miR, miR*, and total reads mapped to hairpin in each submitted library.
 * `alt_miRScore_Results.csv`: A csv file containing the results for alternative miRNA suggestions on a failed miRNA hairpin.
 * `alt_reads.csv`: A csv file containing read counts for alternative miR, miR*, and total reads mapped to hairpin in each submitted library